Open ASR Leaderboard: Towards Reproducible and Transparent Multilingual and Long-Form Speech Recognition Evaluation: Results

-For short-form English transcription (\cref{tab:results_overview}), models with a Conformer encoder and an LLM-based decoder achieve the best results, with the top four models using this architecture.
-However, these approaches are significantly slower compared to models using TDT or CTC decoders.
-While the latter can achieve superior RTFx, this comes at the cost of accuracy: \eg the best CTC-based model (\textit{NVIDIA Parakeet CTC 1.1B}) ranks only 23rd in terms of WER.
+Models that combine a Conformer-based encoder~\cite{fastconformer,conformer} with a transformer-based decoder (either custom or LLM-based) achieve the best average WER.
+However, these models are significantly slower than those using TDT or CTC decoders.
+While TDT/CTC approaches offer substantially better RTFx, this speed advantage comes at the expense of accuracy: the highest-ranking TDT model (\textit{NVIDIA Parakeet TDT 0.6B v2}) places 10th, while the best CTC model (\textit{NVIDIA Parakeet CTC 1.1B}) ranks 34th.

-Self-supervised learning (SSL) approaches have enabled ASR systems for 1K+ languages, yet the top SSL-based system for English transcription ranks only 52nd, \ie last row of \cref{tab:results_overview} which uses \textit{wav2vec2}~\cite{w2v2}.
-As shown in \cref{tab:arch_breakdown}, the leaderboard only covers SSL encoders with CTC decoders; combining such encoders with more performant decoders may help bridge this gap.

-Another popular trend is to leverage Whisper’s encoder (see \cref{tab:arch_breakdown}), which has been trained on a large multilingual corpus.
-As shown in \cref{tab:results_overview}, models that fine-tune Whisper’s encoder~\cite{CrisperWhisper,voxtral} (or train a new decoder~\cite{gandhi2023distilwhisper}) achieve better average WER than \textit{OpenAI Whisper Large v3}.
+As shown in \cref{tab:arch_breakdown}, Conformer-based encoders are the most widely adopted.
+Restricting the comparison to models with transformer/LLM-based decoders (10 Conformer-based and 22 Whisper-based), Conformer-based systems are on average $3.77\times$ faster, with an average RTFx of 758 compared to 201 for Whisper-based models.

+Despite this, Whisper-based encoders remain popular due to pretraining on large-scale multilingual data, enabling support for up to 99 languages.
+Models that fine-tune Whisper's encoder for specific languages (\eg \textit{Nyra Health CrisperWhisper}~\cite{CrisperWhisper} and \textit{Mistral AI Voxtral Small 24B}~\cite{voxtral}), or that train a new decoder (\textit{Distil-Whisper Large v3.5}~\cite{gandhi2023distilwhisper}) can achieve better average WER than \textit{OpenAI Whisper Large v3}.
+Self-supervised encoders make up \SI{19}{\percent} of the approaches in the benchmark.
+While they enable systems for 1600+ languages~\cite{omnilingual2025omnilingual}, the best approach ranks only 53rd (\textit{Meta Omnilingual ASR LLM 7B v2}).

+The scatter plots in \cref{fig:wer_tradeoff} show all open-source models with a WER below \SI{15}{\percent} plotted against RTFx and model size.
+The Pareto front is overlaid to illustrate the trade-offs between WER and each of these criteria.